ErenSuner/todo-web-app/README.md

 ## Conclusion

-This guide covers the main components of the app and how to get it up and running on your local machine.
+This project covers the main components of the app and how to get it up and running on your local machine.
 It highlights key considerations for Node.js version compatibility and provides a ready-to-use `todo-app.rest` file for testing.
 You can now explore the app's functionality, including authentication and CRUD operations on todos!